A Note About The Mix

 This album may not be up there with Sergio’s best sonically (not many albums are!), but it can still sound very good when you get the right stamper.
 The balance of this record takes some getting used to.
 We weren’t sure what to make of it at first.
 If you put your stereo in Mono you will hear dead center sound.
 After putting it back in stereo you find most of the sound in the left channel — it took us a while to understand it’s just a choice they made for the mix.

 The average copy of this record is thin, aggressive and irritating.
-What separates the best copies like this one from the typical bad sounding copies is more extension on the top end to balance out the upper midrange and lower highs, as well as more weight on the bottom end, to anchor and balance out the sound.
+What separates the best copies like this one from those typical bad sounding copies is more extension on the top end to balance out the upper midrange and lower highs, and more weight on the bottom end, to correct the overall tonal balance.

 How About Those Amazing Cover Songs?

 Two songs in particular make this a Must Own album: Scarborough Fair and The Fool On The Hill.
 Both of them are given wonderfully original treatments.
 These songs hold their own against the originals, and that’s saying something!
 Sergio took on many of the heavyweights of his day, and most of the time he succeeded in producing a uniquely satisfying version of well known material.
 Superb original tracks by The Beatles, Simon and Garfunkel, Buffalo Springfield, Joni Mitchell and others were given the Sergio Mendes latin pop treatment and were much the better for it.